20 Must-Visit Attractions in Melbourne, Australia

-The six-time world’s most livable city is also one of the best to visit, as it offers a diverse range of attractions.
+The city that has been voted the world’s most livable – six times – is also one of the best to visit, as it offers a diverse range of attractions.
 A giant observation wheel, sacred sports ground, museums, historical prisons and the oldest building in Australia are just some of the 20 must-see attractions in Melbourne.

-At 297.3 meters, Eureka Tower is the tallest building in Melbourne and the second highest in Australia.
+At 297.3m tall, Eureka Tower was, until recently, the tallest building in Melbourne and is currently the third highest in Australia.
 After being launched to the 88th floor via a 38-second elevator ride, visitors can take in the 360-degree view on the Eureka Skydeck.
-Thrill seekers can also step out onto ‘The Edge’— a three-meter glass cube which suspends the bravest souls 300 meters above ground.
+Thrill seekers can also step out onto the Edge – a three-metre glass cube that suspends the bravest souls 300 metres above ground.

-Established by the Melbourne Cricket Club in 1853, the MCG or the ‘G as it’s known to locals is the home of Australian sport and considered hallowed ground for AFL fans.
-With a seating capacity of 100,024 the MCG is the largest sporting facility in the southern hemisphere and every year it hosts the AFL The Grand Final.
-The MCG also houses The National Sports Museum which celebrates Australian sport.
+Established by the Melbourne Cricket Club in 1853, the MCG, or the ‘G’ as it’s known to locals, is the home of Australian sport and considered a hallowed ground for AFL fans.
+With a seating capacity of 100,024, the MCG is the largest sporting facility in the southern hemisphere, and every year it hosts the AFL Grand Final.
+The MCG also houses the National Sports Museum, which celebrates Australian sport.

 Accessibility & Audience:Accessible (Wheelchair), Family Friendly